 Interactive Documentary A Short History of the Highrise This latest episode in a multi-annual documentary project highlights the history of the vertical living, from the Tower of Babel to the skyscrapers in New York.
 Katerina Cizeks’s interactive documentary project Highrise, about living high above the ground, is also growing to epic proportions.
 After the portraits of apartment dwellers in Out My Window and the dreams of the future of architects in One Millionth Tower, this latest installment highlights the history of vertical living.
 It goes back much further than 1884, when the first skyscrapers were born in New York.
 Pre-industrial man already built into the sky with clay and mud: from the biblical Tower of Babel to the spectacular cave dwellings in the mountains of Arizona.
 The concrete revolution that marked the 20th century is now making room for a third phase: greenhouse skyscrapers.
 Tags Available Online, Doclab 2013, DocLab Competition, Interactive, Participatory, Photography, Shorts / Series, Video Project details

 NFB/Interactive - National Film Board of Canada At the NFB we like change.
 For 70 years we've experimented, innovated, and produced a legacy of technical and creative firsts in cinema, animation, and documentary.
 Think McLaren, Lipsett, Brittain, and Jutra; Stereoscopic 3d, VTR, and participatory media.
 Today, the way we create, consume, and connect with each other changes by the minute.
 And this evolving collection of stories reflects that reality.
 It's the result of artists and storytellers of all sorts utilizing new technology, to explore new forms of creation, for a new kind of Canada.
-Light Painting?
-There's An App For That A while back we featured a BTS that shows how a group of artists used iPads to extrude lightpainting letters from iPads.
-And I know what you all been thinking.
-Those artsy folks with their artsy iPads.
+The stories they're telling here are new, but share a lot in common with the work that came before: they present distinct voices, strong points-of-view, and unique perspectives.
+So let the conversation begin.
+Scary or otherwise.